The Topas Case's Context

 Post-Soviet Moldova.
 Ascension of Plahotniuc.

-We all were live witnesses of the big changes: after the collapse of the Soviet Union, fifteen new states emerged and proclaimed democracy and rule of law.
+We are all living witnesses of historical changes: after the collapse of the Soviet Union, fifteen new states emerged and proclaimed democracy and rule of law.
 Except for few Baltic countries, the fragile democracies didn’t last and those states were captured by former communist nomenklatura and local mafiotic groups.
 Moldova wasn’t an exception.
 After the fall of the democratic government in 2001, the Communist Party, led by a Soviet general Vladimir Voronin, came to undivided power.

 About that time, Vladimir Plahotniuc used to be a pimp who made his way into the inner circle of Voronin and his family.
 By 2007, Plahotniuc was already presenting himself as the “personal representative of Voronin for special missions” and the key intermediary in appointing judges, prosecutors, officers of Anticorruption Centre and Police.
 It was a time when raider attacks started to rage in Moldova.